docQodly/docs/docs/studio/roles/dataAccessRestrictions.md

 **Data Access Restrictions** are fundamental to fortifying data security and protection of sensitive data, ensuring its confidentiality, integrity, and availability.
 This controlled access approach is instrumental in preventing data breaches, unauthorized disclosures, and security vulnerabilities arising from inappropriate data access

-### Benefits

-The benefits of implementing Data Access Restrictions in Qodly include:
+The implementation of Data Access Restrictions in Qodly offers several benefits:

 - **Enhanced Security**: Limits data access to authorized individuals, reducing the risk of unauthorized data breaches.
 - **Compliance**: Ensures adherence to industry regulations and data protection laws.